Skip to Content

 1. Inspect Your Home Before the Weather Turns Cold

-- Check door seals, thresholds, and garage door bottoms for gaps where you can see daylight.
+• Check door seals, thresholds, and garage door bottoms for gaps where you can see daylight.

 2. Seal Gaps, Cracks, and Openings

-- Use high-quality exterior caulk around windows, doors, and siding joints.
+• Use high-quality exterior caulk around windows, doors, and siding joints.

 3. Reduce Clutter and Food Sources

-- Store pantry items and pet food in sealed containers.
+• Store pantry items and pet food in sealed containers.

-- Declutter basements, garages, and storage rooms to reduce hiding and nesting sites.
+• Declutter garages, basements, and storage rooms to reduce hiding and nesting sites.

 4. Address Moisture Problems

-- Fix leaky faucets, pipes, and exterior spigots.
+• Fix leaky faucets, pipes, and exterior spigots.

-5. Consider a Preventative Fall Pest Treatment
+5. Consider a Preventative Fall Perimeter Treatment

 A preventative fall service can help create a protective barrier before pests move in.
 A technician can:

-If you’d like a more proactive plan going into the colder months, you can reach out to our team about seasonal fall pest protection for your home.
+If you’d like a proactive plan going into the colder months, reach out to our team or call (208) 795-3298.

 Frequently Asked Questions